EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 The first thing I saw when I opened my eyes was a beautiful crying woman.
 An angel?
 That can’t be.
 I can’t be in heaven.
 The woman seemed to be shocked about something.
 Her expression mirrored the expression of the man next to her, who wore some really gaudy white clothes reminiscent of the priests that had visited the temple.

 Didn’t I die?
-I tried to ask them but my voice failed to make a sound.
 Glancing downwards the view shocked me.
 This wasn’t my body.
-As I thought of moving my hand, a small childlike hand moved accordingly instead.
-An unnatural gold-colored hair flowed by the sides of my view and my chest had gotten a bit smaller…
+When I thought of moving my hand, a small childlike hand moved accordingly instead.
+An unnatural gold-colored hair flowed brightly down my face and my chest had gotten a bit smaller…

-This must be a dream, but the aches in my body soon banished that thought.
+This had to be a dream, but my body ached too much for me to really believe that.
 Everything hurt as I laid there in the bed.
 The pain was even worse than being shot.

-Using all the strength I could muster, I focused my attention on the woman.
+With all the strength I could muster, I focused on the woman.
 “Who are you?”
-Even my voice was different.
+Wow, even my voice was different.

 I stared absentmindedly at the bowl of porridge in my hands.
 The warmth from it seeped through my hands, heating up my body a little.
-Its grayish color didn’t exactly whet my appetite but as the flying spoon flew toward my mouth I had to accept it nonetheless.
+Its grayish color didn’t exactly whet my appetite but as the floating spoon flew toward my mouth I had to open it.

 *One shouldn’t judge a book by its cover,* I remembered hearing someone say.
 A subtle sweetness enveloped my tongue as the porridge spread through my mouth and down my throat, warming it up.

-She looked at me with crescent moon shaped eyes.
+The woman looked at me with crescent moon shaped eyes.
 “How is it?”

-“It’s good” My childlike voice rang out.
+I opened my mouth.
+“It’s good.”
+And a childlike voice rang out.
 “What is it?”

-“I’m glad”, she said with a big smile, “it’s oat porridge, I used to make it whenever you would get sick”.
+“I’m glad”, she said with a big smile.
+“It’s oat porridge, I used to make it whenever you would get sick”.
 I accepted another spoonful from her.

 This woman was supposedly my mother.
-A pretty woman with golden hair the same as mine and brilliant blue eyes reminiscent of a cloudless blue sky.
-Her youthful stature would make one wonder if she was a actual mother, her age doesn’t show at all.
+A pretty person with golden hair, the same hue as mine, and blue eyes reminiscent of a cloudless blue sky.
+Her youthful appearance would make one wonder if she actually was a mother, her age didn’t show at all.

 According to this woman, Victoria, my name was Esther, 13 years old.
 I had been struggling with illnesses my whole life but it was especially bad this time, even putting me on the edge of death.
-The priest had said that it was a miracle as someone not accepting healing magic was a sure sign of death.
-Although he had no answers as to why I didn’t have any memories.
+The priest had said that it was a miracle as a person rejecting healing magic was a sure sign of death.
+He had no answers as to why I didn’t have any memories, much to Victoria’s chagrin.

 Healing magic.
 Magic.
-I don’t really know what to expect anymore.
-But I knew for a fact by instinct, that the one that was supposed to be in this body, Esther, was dead.
-I didn’t feel the need to tell him that.
+I didn’t really know what to expect anymore, however I knew for a fact by instinct, that the one that was supposed to be in this body, Esther, was dead.
+I didn’t feel the need to tell them that.
 Victoria looked gleefully at the now empty bowl of porridge.

-A day had passed since I’ve taken over Esther’s body.
-My body still ached all over but speaking had become less of a strain, so I passed the time by asking a bunch of questions to Victoria.
+A day has passed since I’ve taken over Esther’s body.
+My body still hurts all over but speaking has become less of a strain, resulting in me passing the time by asking a bunch of questions to Victoria.

-This country was called the Guillain Empire and it was currently year 563 of the imperial calendar.
+This country was called the Guillain Kingdom and it was currently year 563 of the common calendar.
 We lived in some town ruled by some baron whose name I couldn’t remember.
-This doesn’t sound like the earth I knew.
+This was totally different from the earth I knew.

 “A planet?
 Is it some kind of plant?”
 She was sitting on a chair by my bedside.

-“It’s not a plant, I think, I just remembered the word”
+“It’s not a plant, I think.
+I just remembered the word.”

 Her eyes were filled with hope.
 “Really?
 Do you remember anything else?”